Learn to Train Program (9-12 year olds)

 |Ottawa West||Tuesday evenings, 5:00 OR 6:30||April 10, 17, 24, May 1, 8, 15, 22, 29||Wesley Clover Parks Campground (April 10 - May 1) |

-Meet at the main campground parking lot at the top of the hill.
+Meet at the lower campground parking lot just east of the top of the hill.
 There is an outhouse on site that we can use.

 |Bell Centennial Arena (May 8 - 29) |